-A Public Path Order (PPO) will be considered as an acceptable alternative to enforcement action only where all of the following criteria are met:
+A Public Path Order (PPO) will be considered as an acceptable alternative to securing the removal of obstructions only where all of the following criteria are met:

-- 1. The obstruction does not appear to have been a deliberate attempt by the current owner or occupier to interfere with the public's use of the route. - 2.
-The obstruction is of a scale and nature such that there is no prospect that the person responsible could reasonably be expected to make arrangements for it to be removed. - 3.
-The proposed PPO will safely fulfil the requirements of the relevant PPO legislation.
+1. The obstruction or obstructions do not appear to have resulted from an action or actions by the current owner or occupier.

+2. The obstruction or obstructions are of a scale and nature such that there is no prospect that the person responsible could reasonably be expected to make arrangements for it or them to be removed.

+3. The proposed PPO will safely fulfil the requirements of the relevant PPO legislation.